-- Because of the potentially serious consequences of the offence, offenders will be prosecuted (where there is considered to be sufficient evidence to secure a conviction and it is in the public interest to do so); - ii) Officers must endeavour to recover the costs of prosecutions from those convicted in order to reduce the financial burden on licensed drivers who work within the law; - iii) Officer's refer any current licensed drivers to the Licensing Board at the point that there is sufficient evidence for the Officers to submit a file for legal proceedings to be brought against that driver. - iv) Unless there are exceptional circumstances offenders should expect to have any licences they hold revoked and/or any application for a licence refused. - v) Councillors' confirm that they deem that this offence is a matter of public safety and any revocation of a licence would be done under Section 52 Road Safety Act 2006, which amends Section 61 of the Local Government (Miscellaneous Provisions) Act 1976.
-This means any revocation would be with immediate effect. - vi) The use of officers as covert passengers be endorsed as a method of enforcement, and instruct Chief Licensing Officer to carry on conducting enforcement activity against this illegal activity. - vi) A copy of this report and the resulting resolution is made available to the Courts when relevant cases are being considered.
+- i) Because of the potentially serious consequences of the offence, offenders will be prosecuted (where there is considered to be sufficient evidence to secure a conviction and it is in the public interest to do so); - ii) Officers must endeavour to recover the costs of prosecutions from those convicted in order to reduce the financial burden on licensed drivers who work within the law; - iii) Officer's refer any current licensed drivers to the Licensing Board at the point that there is sufficient evidence for the Officers to submit a file for legal proceedings to be brought against that driver. - iv) Unless there are exceptional circumstances offenders should expect to have any licences they hold revoked and/or any application for a licence refused. - v) Councillors' confirm that they deem that this offence is a matter of public safety and any revocation of a licence would be done under Section 52 Road Safety Act 2006, which amends Section 61 of the Local Government (Miscellaneous Provisions) Act 1976.
+This means any revocation would be with immediate effect. - vi) The use of officers as covert passengers be endorsed as a method of enforcement, and instruct Chief Licensing Officer to carry on conducting enforcement activity against this illegal activity. - vi) A copy of the report and the these resolutions are made available to the Courts when relevant cases are being considered.

-Steven Lonnia Chief Licensing Officer Licensing Service 12th June 2012 This page is intentionally left blank
+This page is intentionally left blank